 Gordon Bethune, the former chairman and chief executive officer of Continental Airlines (Continental) from 1994-2004 is presented as an example.
 A brief history of Continental is provided for background purposes.

-An exploration of how Bethune inspired employees is presented with specific focus on how he changed the atmosphere from negative to positive, how he touched hearts and minds, how he demonstrated empathy and how he impacted the organization’s culture.
+An exploration of how Bethune inspired employees is presented with specific focus on how he changed the atmosphere from negative to positive, how he touched hearts and minds, how he demonstrated empathy, and how he influenced the organization’s culture.

 Brief History of Continental Airlines

 Continental Airlines was a major U.S. Airline in the United States that operated domestic and international passenger flight service.
 Founded in 1934, the company was headquartered in Houston, Texas.
 In 2010, Continental merged with United Airlines, creating one of the largest airlines in the world.

 This merger, however, may very well not have happened had it not been for the steady leadership of the company’s former chief executive officer, Gordon Bethune, who took the company from near financial collapse in 1994 and helped transform the organization into a profitable, powerful and admired global airline.

 It is important to note that the decade proceeding Bethune’s leadership, Continental was essentially managed and run by Frank Lorenzo; an individual who many believe caused great harm to the carrier.
 Lorenzo was largely hated by most all employee groups, particularly the pilots.

 In the early 1990s, Continental Airlines was a failing organization.
 It has filed for bankruptcy twice in its past, once in 1983 and then again in 1990.
 Employees were angry, unmotivated and highly distrustful of company management.
 During the previous decade, workers had seen their pay slashed, benefits taken away, and jobs cuts.

 The previous chief executive, Frank Lorenzo (former head of Eastern Airlines), was so hated by employees that he had personal body guards around him at all.